vcerqueira/metaforecast/README.md

-# metaforecast: Meta-Learning and Data-Centric AI for Actionable Forecasting
+# metaforecast: Meta-Learning and Data-Centric AI for Forecasting

-metaforecast is a Python package that combines meta-learning techniques with data-centric AI approaches to provide powerful and actionable forecasting capabilities.
-Built on top of the Nixtla ecosystem, this package offers advanced tools for time series analysis and prediction.
+metaforecast is a Python package that combines meta-learning techniques with data-centric approaches to improve time series forecasting models.
+Built on top of the Nixtla ecosystem, leveraging its state-of-the-art forecasting methods.

 ## Features

 MetaForecast currently consists of three main modules:

 1. **Dynamic Ensembles**: Leveraging multiple models with adaptive ensemble techniques.
 2. **Synthetic Time Series Generation**: Creating realistic synthetic time series data for robust model training and testing.
+This includes a special callback for online data augmentation.
 3. **Long-Horizon Meta-Learning**: Instance-based meta-learning for multi-step forecasting.

 ## Installation